karllhughes/learn/_posts/2020-11-02-stock-images.md

 ---
 layout: post
 title: Free Stock Images for Your Startup
+description: As a startup, you probably don't have a huge budget for stock photography.
+That doesn't mean you can't find some great images for your blog though.
+categories: tools
 author: karl
 date: 2020-11-02
-description: "As a startup, you probably don't have a huge budget for stock photography.
-That doesn't mean you can't find some great images for your blog though."
-categories: tools
 img: /assets/posts/stock-images.jpg
 ---